Cost of living in Germany

 Prices recently added

-- Monthly rent - 45 m2 furnished studio in expensive area in Stuttgart costs €800 (about 20 hours ago)
+- Monthly rent - 85 m2 furnished accommodation in expensive area in Darmstadt costs €800 (1 day ago)